86

 20 2 0

 Regan stayed on the floor, her head on her knees.
-The chamber was different, not the one before.
+The chamber was different from the one before.
 The walls were adorned with red and black tapestries.
 The windows were three and were covered with long, red velvet curtains.
 They had gold lines, creating flower patterns.

 On the right side, there was a queen sized bed, its blanket and pillows red with gold lines as well.
 The bed was luring her to sleep, but she quickly hated herself for it.
 In front of the bed was a tall golden with red lines wardrobe.
-She noticed it had a mirror as well.
+She hated Sirius even more for shoving her inside a room similar to his.

 She walked over to the other side where there was a door.
 She opened that door, revealing the bathroom.
 The bathroom had red and black tiles both on the walls and the floor.
-There was everything else it had to be called a luxurious bathroom, with
+There was everything else it had to be called a luxurious bathroom.

-She went to the sink and washed her face and her hair.
-She threw some water at her clothes as well, since they were covered with dirt.
+Regan walked over to the sink and washed her face, throwing some water at her clothes since they were covered with dirt.
 The pants were torn on her knees, but she didn't care.

-Stepping out, she reached the door but of course it was locked.
-She went to slip the curtains of the windows, not even knowing if it was day or night.
+Stepping out, she slid the curtain from the window, not even knowing if it was day or night.
 It was night.
 And the windows were covered with bars.

-She wanted to burn other things as well but she realized she'd seem as a fool if it was found.
-Of course it would be found.
+She wanted to burn other things as well, but that'd make her seem like a fool.
 She even felt guilty for burning the coat.
-It was beautiful.
-The color was blue and the material was comfortable.
+It was beautiful and the material was comfortable.
 Not wasting anymore time, she stomped on the coat, and the fire subsided.

-Then, she took the coat and looked at it.
+Then, she took the coat and scanned it.
 It hadn't burnt a lot.
-Again, she wanted to get rid of it.
+Again, Regan wanted to get rid of it.
 She felt like crazy.
 She threw the coat away again.

 She threw fire at the door but it wasn't flammable.
 She gripped her hair in frustration.
 Staying like a fool was making her even more furious.
 She had to do something.